Adam DiMarco

 Adam DiMarco (born April 14, 1990) is a Canadian actor.
 He has played recurring roles in the Syfy series The Magicians (2016–2020) and the Netflix series The Order (2019–2020).
-He had main roles in the HBO series The White Lotus (season 2, 2022) and the Prime Video series Overcompensating (2025).
+He had main roles in the HBO series The White Lotus (season 2, 2022) and the Prime Video series Overcompensating (2025-present).

 Early life and education

 DiMarco was born on April 14, 1990, and raised in Oakville, Ontario, Canada.
 He has said he is half Italian.
 He began acting in elementary school, starring in stage productions.
 DiMarco studied life sciences at McMaster University for a year before dropping out.
 Feeling unhappy, he moved to Vancouver and enrolled in Vancouver Film School to study acting.

 Career

 Early in his career, DiMarco played Gavin, the love interest of the title character played by Debby Ryan, in the 2012 Disney Channel Original Movie Radio Rebel.
 He played Adam in the 2014 Disney Original Movie Zapped.
 He has played several recurring roles, including Kirby on the television series Arctic Air from 2012 to 2013 and Todd on the Syfy series The Magicians from 2016 to 2020.

 From 2019 to 2020, DiMarco starred as Randall Carpio on the Netflix television series The Order.
 In 2022, he starred as Albie Di Grasso, a recent Stanford graduate who travels to Sicily with his father and grandfather to learn more about their heritage, on the second season of the HBO series The White Lotus.